Issue Briefs

 Federal Requirements and Initiatives

 Two federal laws address sexual violence at institutions of higher education.
 The first is the Clery Act, which addresses campus safety by requiring institutions of higher education to disclose campus crime statistics and security policies.
-The Clery Act was amended most recently by the Violence Against Women Reauthorization Act of 2013.
-Final regulations implementing these changes went into effect on July 1, 2015.

-The second federal law that addresses campus sexual assault is Title IX, which prohibits discrimination on the basis of sex in federally funded programs or activities.
-The Department of Education’s Office for Civil Rights aggressively pursued Title IX enforcement activities through the end of the Obama Administration.
-During this period, the Department issued guidance documents related to campus sexual assault in 2011, 2014, and 2015
+During the Obama Administration, the Department of Education’s Office for Civil Rights aggressively pursued Title IX enforcement activities.
+The Department also issued guidance documents related to campus sexual assault in 2011, 2014, and 2015

-The final Title IX regulations were published on May 19, 2020 and became effective on August 14, 2020.
-The regulations radically transform how colleges and universities handle sexual misconduct cases by imposing strict new procedural requirements that institutions must follow when addressing such complaints.
-Although some of these changes are designed to assure fairness for accused students, there are also concerns about the impact these new procedural requirements are likely to have on sexual assault survivors and educational institutions alike.
-The new rules also require supportive services for survivors of sexual assault.
+In 2017, the Trump Administration rescinded the Obama-era guidance.
+The following year, the Department issued proposed Title IX regulations on campus sexual assault.
+The Trump Administration's final Title IX regulations were published in 2020.
+The regulations radically transformed how colleges and universities handle sexual misconduct cases by imposing strict new procedural requirements that institutions must follow when addressing such complaints.
+Although some of these changes were designed to assure fairness for accused students, there were also concerns about the impact these new procedural requirements would likely have on sexual assault survivors and educational institutions alike.

-To help provide a better, more comprehensive, understanding of the new Title IX regulations and their potential implications, NAICU has created a webpage containing Title IX resources.
+To help provide a more comprehensive, understanding of the new Title IX regulations and their potential implications, NAICU has created a webpage containing Title IX resources.
 Those resources include:

 Finally, it is important to note that Congress may take action on campus sexual assault.
 For example, bipartisan legislation has been introduced in recent congressional sessions.
 Reauthorization of the Higher Education Act could also provide an opportunity to address the issue.